msabramo/django-chuck/doc/index.rst

 Welcome to Django Chuck's documentation!
 ========================================

 Django Chuck is a modular, open source, command-based project build system developed by Notch Interactive GmbH, that gives you the power to create new projects as fast as pushing on a button.

-In the Django Chuck world, everything is organized within so-called modules, which incrementally get compiled into a project.
-There is really nothing that you can't configure or adjust and guess what, writing and adjusting your modules is totally easy.
-On top of that, Django Chuck comes with an already impressive amount of built-in modules and a bullet proof project structure.
+It creates a virtualenv and a Django project for you, installs all required Python packages, creates t he database and a fab file for automatic deployment and thanks to the module system you can easily add functionality like CMS, Facebook, Twitter, multilang and search engine support to a new or existing project.

-But Chuck cannot be just used to create a project.
-It can also checkout the source for you and setup everything until the dev server is up and running and you're ready to do your development work.
+But Chuck cannot be just used to create a project it can also checkout the source for you and setup everything until the Django server is running and you're ready to do your development work.
 Just leave all the annoying stuff to Chuck and if there is some task Chuck can't do for you at the moment you can add your own command to let Chuck configure your continuous integration system, setup your hosting or do whatever you might imagine!

+Currently supported version control systems are: CVS, Subversion, GIT and Mercurial.